-Report cards will be uploaded in to Skyward Family Access for students each nine weeks.
-The final report card will be mailed home.
-Parents of any student receiving failing grade(s) at the end of a nine week or semester grading period should schedule a conference with the teacher of the subject.
+Report cards will be posted on Focus for students every nine weeks.
+Parents of students who receive failing grade(s) at the end of a nine-week or semester grading period should arrange a conference with the respective subject teacher.
+All report cards, including the final one, will be accessible on Focus.